-The contribution of the Arts Foundation awards to the arts in the UK is demonstrated by many of our fellows.
+The contribution of the Arts Foundation Future Awards to the arts in the UK is demonstrated by many of our fellows.
 To name just a few: Wayne McGregor (Choreographer, 1994); Sarah Kane (Playwriting, 1998); Ali Smith (Writer, 2001); Asif Kapadia (Film Directing, 2001); Rufus Norris (Theatre, 2002); Carol Morley (Film, 2003); Brothers Quay (Animation, 2004).
-For some, the award has given them the support and encouragement to pursue their practice full-time such as Lynette Yiadom-Boakye.
+For some, the award has given them the support and encouragement to pursue their practice full-time such as Lynette Yiadom-Boakye (2006).

-The Foundation is run by a board of trustees, who offer expertise across the arts.
-The trustees select five art forms as categories every year across the broad fields of Craft and Design, Film, Literature, Music, New Media, Performing and Visual Arts.
+The Foundation is run by a Board of Trustees, who offer expertise across the arts.
+The trustees select five art forms, which frame the categories for each year, across the broad fields of Craft and Design, Film, Literature, Music, New Media, Performing and Visual Arts.

-Changing categories allows us to keep highlighting innovative practices in both new and traditional art forms and shining a spotlight on practices that might be less well served by other awards at the time, such Children’s Theatre (2016), Short Story Writing (2001) and Choral Conducting (2015).
+Changing categories allows us to highlight innovative practices in both new and traditional art forms, and shine a spotlight on practices that might be less well served by other awards at the time, such as Children’s Theatre (2016), Short Story Writing (2001) and Choral Conducting (2015).

-To identify the most talented and deserving artists resident in the UK, the Arts Foundation select professionals close to the art forms to feed into the process of nomination and judging.
-The winner gets £10,000, the other three shortlisted each receive £1,000.
+To identify talented artists resident in the UK, the Arts Foundation is fortunate to work with a range of professionals close to the art forms, who feed into the process of nomination and judging.
+The recipient of the award gets £10,000, and all shortlisted artists each receive £1,000.

-As fellow and Artistic Director of the National Theatre Rufus Norris so succinctly explained at the 25th Anniversary Awards;
+Arts Foundation Fellow and Artistic Director of the National Theatre, Rufus Norris so succinctly explained at the 25th Anniversary Awards;

 ‘It certainly had the most profound effect on my career because it did exactly what it was meant to do.
 In that it brought me time, time to follow my own initiative, my own instinct rather than trying to persuade anyone else that I could follow theirs.
 In that year I laid the foundation, of my own art for projects which took me, rung by rung, towards what has for some years been a very compelling and fortunate way to spend a working life.
 So, I for one am eternally grateful.’